fairDataSociety/FIPs/text/0061-personal-storage.md

 Sharing an already uploaded file into POD must be done in a way that does not reveal the POD password.
 Since the metadata of the file is stored in a form encrypted with the POD password, this data must be decrypted before sharing.

-In order to share a file for any person, it is necessary to upload the decrypted metadata in its original form (`interface FileMetadata`) to the storage network.
-The ID of the uploaded metadata on the network will be the ID of the shared file.
-For example, for the Swarm network, this identifier would be the Encrypted Swarm Reference (128 characters long).
+In order to share a file with other user, it is necessary to encrypt the original file metadata (`interface FileMetadata`) with a different encryption key and then share the ID of this encrypted metadata after upload.
+On the Swarm network, this identifier would be the Encrypted Swarm Reference (128 characters long) that consists of the Content Address and the Encryption key.

 ## Addressing
 In order to address pods, files and directories, the concept leverages the Swarm Epoch-based Feeds.